ll629/INFO5901/documents/syllabus/syllabus.md

     you should append to your report a handover package with the product.

--   **Final Presentation: **You will prepare and present the results of your project to the client.
+-   **Final Presentation:** You will prepare and present the results of your project to the client.
 Your presentation should be polished and professional.
-It should also accurately describe the final outcome of your project.\
+It should also accurately describe the final outcome of your project.

--   **Project Showcase: **At the end of the semester, you will present with your team what you have worked on during the semester.
+-   **Project Showcase:** At the end of the semester, you will present with your team what you have worked on during the semester.
 All clients, as well as the information science community: students, researchers, and faculty, will be invited to the session.
 Your presentation will be in the form of a poster, around which discussions will be held.
-The showcase will be held Monday, December 4, 2017.

 ### Project Guidance

-The TA will check-in with each team every other week and provide the team with ongoing guidance and feedback.
+A member of the teaching staff will check-in with each team frequently and provide the team with ongoing guidance and feedback.
+If you need any guidance on your project, please reach out to the teaching staff.
+We are more than happy to help.

 Please note that because the MPS projects cover a wide range of topics, the teaching staff do not necessary have the specific knowledge required